yt-tkhs/MixedImage/README.md

 }
 ```

-3. When all of images are loaded, it generate image and set to ImageView automatically.
+3. After all of images are loaded, it generate image and set to ImageView automatically.

 ## Configurations
-- size: set width and height of output image.
+- size: width and height of output image.
-- angle: `0 - 45` is recommend.
+- angle: clip angle of images.
 If you set angle too large, it may throw OutOfMemoryException.

 ## Author
 - Yuta Takahashi ([@yt_hizi](https://twitter.com/yt_hizi))